Hawaiian Monk Seal

 Hawaiian monk seals can live 25 to 30 years with few recorded as living longer.

-The current Hawaiian monk seal population is about 1400, according to a 2016 census.
-About 300 of these seals live on the main Hawaiian Islands and the remaining 1100 live in their native Northwestern Hawaiian Islands, also called the Leeward Islands.
+The current Hawaiian monk seal population is about 1570, according NOAA Fisheries.
+About 400 of these seals live on the main Hawaiian Islands and the other 1,200 live in their native Northwestern Hawaiian Islands, also called the Leeward Islands.

 Is the Hawaiian Monk Seal Extinct?